What Is Customer Sentiment?

 Now, one customer's feelings toward your brand or product won't matter much.
 However, customer sentiment is a big part of how all your customers feel and can impact your entire business.

-Loyalty and retention
+Customer loyalty and retention

 When customers have positive feelings about your brand, they're more likely to stick around and buy from you instead of your competitors.

-Think about it—if you have a favourite coffee shop where the staff are always friendly and remember your usual order, you're probably going to keep going back.
+Think about it, if you have a favourite coffee shop where the staff are always friendly and remember your usual order, you're probably going to keep going back.
 You feel good when you're there; that positive sentiment makes you a loyal customer.

 The same thing happens with products.
 If a customer loves using your product and it makes them feel good, they'll want to keep using it.
 They might even buy other products from your brand because they trust you.